o-lukas/homebridge-smartthings-tv/README.md

 }
 ```

-## Picture mode switches do not match TV picture mode settings
+## Picture/sound mode switches do not match TV picture mode settings

-Some TVs always report the same picture mode.
-This will cause the exposed switches to not match the actual picture mode state.
+Some TVs always report the same picture & sound mode.
+This will cause the exposed switches to not match the actual picture/sound mode state.
 I have not found a proper solution for this problem yet.
 But toggling the buttons will still work.

 ***